Tommer-Roy/CS5001/Final Project/README.md

 ## Guide

 My project is quite user-friendly.
-Once navigating to the default Flask address (http://127.0.0.1:5000/), there are four object that ask for user input.
+Once navigating to the default Flask address (http://127.0.0.1:5000/), there are four objects that ask for user input.
 You must first select your cipher type in the drop down menu, then your action (decrypt/encrypt).
 Then you can input your message and optional key.
 Once you have completed these steps, simply hit submit.

 ## Installation Instructions